Explore Kathmandu – 6 Days

 Our airport representative will be receiving you at Tribhuvan International airport, Kathmandu and s/he will be displaying an Ace the Himalaya signboard outside the airport terminal.
 You will be then transferred to your respective hotel in our private tourist vehicle.

-Day 02 - Pre-trip meeting and sightseeing around the Kathmandu valley
+Day 02 - Sightseeing around the Kathmandu valley

 The sightseeing places we visit will include: